Skip to Content

 During the two-year period ending on the date of the sale, you (and your spouse) didn't exclude a gain from the sale of another home.

-These are the basic requirements, but keep in mind a number of variables could impact if or how you can claim the exclusion.
+These are the basic requirements, but several variables could impact if or how you can claim the exclusion.